greg-js/arch-wiki-md-repo/wiki/_content/english/Mutt.md

 ### Mutt-Sidebar

 The vanilla Mutt does not feature a sidebar unlike most MUAs.
-If you miss it, you can install [mutt-sidebar](https://aur.archlinux.org/packages/mutt-sidebar/) or [mutt-sidebar-hg](https://aur.archlinux.org/packages/mutt-sidebar-hg/) which add a list of folders on the left side of the Mutt window.
+If you miss it, you can install [mutt-sidebar](https://aur.archlinux.org/packages/mutt-sidebar/) which adds a list of folders on the left side of the Mutt window.

 For a while there has been several different patches for the sidebar.
-Since the late 2000's, it seems like the main patch is maintained at [Lunar Linux](http://www.lunar-linux.org/mutt-sidebar/).
-See the documentation there.
+The [NeoMutt](http://www.neomutt.org/) project maintains the most current patch.
+For more documentation see [there](http://www.neomutt.org/feature/sidebar/).
 Note that the patch also updates the `muttrc` man page, so have a look at the `sidebar_*` sections.

 You can choose to display the sidebar on startup, or to prompt it manually with a key:

 ```
 set sidebar_visible = yes
-macro index b '<enter-command>toggle sidebar_visible<enter><refresh>'
-macro pager b '<enter-command>toggle sidebar_visible<enter><redraw-screen>'
+bind index,pager B sidebar-toggle-visible

 ```